rahil627/experimental-game-anarchy/README.md

 or if that sucks, maybe you can halp make [the site](https://ega.willowolf.com)??, together!

 #### notes
-this part of the readme serves as a simple version of GitHub's projects 'n issues.
-Start with those features off.

 note to self: remember to open access to edit the wiki (under settings for this repo)

 should probably move to github pages, to make a simple experimental game database...